 CLOSE device releases ownership of the specified device, optionally sets a parameter, and returns it to the pool of available devices.

 If the process does not own the specified device, or if the specified device is not open or does not exist, InterSystems IRIS ignores CLOSE and returns without issuing an error.

 An optional postconditional expression.
 InterSystems IRIS executes the CLOSE

 command if the postconditional expression is true (evaluates to a nonzero numeric value).
 InterSystems IRIS does not execute the command if the postconditional expression is false (evaluates to zero).
 For further details, refer to Command Postconditional Expressions

 in Using ObjectScript

 The device to be closed.
 A device

-can be a physical device, a TCP connection, or a sequential file
+can be a physical device, a TCP connection, or the pathname of a sequential file

 .
 Specify the same device ID (mnemonic or number) as specified on the corresponding OPEN